 Wedding Speeches – Don’t Forget to Thank Your Parents

-Not having the ability to write well is no excuse to turn down an opportunity to deliver a wedding speech.
-If you are the best man, you definitely have to utter those words that will captivate the audience.
+Not being able to write well is no excuse to turn down an opportunity to deliver a wedding speech.
+If you are the best man, you definitely have to say those words that will captivate the audience.
 Well, perhaps not captivate, but at least hold their attention.
 And if you want to make them laugh by cracking a joke or two, that’s fine.
-There is, however, a fine and fragile line between funny and crude.
-Don’t even go there.
-The wrong speech could destroy the entire ceremony.
-Embarrassing the bride or groom or anyone in the reception is out of taste.
+There is, however, a fine line between funny and crude—don’t cross it.
+The wrong speech could ruin the entire ceremony.
+Embarrassing the bride, groom, or anyone at the reception is in poor taste.

-Who’s expected to say a speech in a wedding?
-Nowadays there is no set rule as to who should be given this task.
-Anyone can be asked to speak, but tradition dictates that these people are expected to offer a few kind words:
+Today, there’s no set rule as to who should give a speech at a wedding.
+Anyone can be asked to speak, but tradition dictates that these people are typically expected to offer a few kind words:

 Speech by the Bride’s Father

-If there is any doubt as to a speech potentially hurting the feelings of a person, or make that person feel uncomfortable, then change your speech and start from scratch.
-In their attempts to be funny, some fathers tend to reveal details that have no place in a wedding ceremony.
+If there’s any doubt that your speech might hurt someone’s feelings or make them uncomfortable, start over and rethink your approach.
+In their attempts to be funny, some fathers reveal details that don’t belong at a wedding ceremony.

-For instance, what was this father thinking when he uttered these words about his daughter?
+For example, what was this father thinking when he said the following about his daughter?

 “Ladies and gentlemen, good evening.
-I have to say how relieved my wife and I are that Sue has finally decided to get married to such a fine young man.
+I have to say how relieved my wife and I are that Sue has finally decided to marry such a fine young man.
 She was such a tomboy growing up and so terribly masculine that my wife and I swore we had a lesbian for a daughter.
-She didn’t go for all the feminine stuff that young women typically like, she was always spending her allowance on sneakers and mountain bikes and male clothing gear and we were afraid that she just might go for a sex-change operation.”
+She didn’t go for all the feminine stuff young women typically like; she was always spending her allowance on sneakers, mountain bikes, and male clothing gear.
+We were afraid she might even go for a sex-change operation.”

-Ladies and gentlemen, would you have fidgeted in your seat and wished that someone would shut the old man up?
+Ladies and gentlemen, would you have squirmed in your seat, wishing someone would stop this old man?

-If you heard this wedding speech in a reception, would you not feel sorry for the bride?
-Would it make the groom uneasy because he had not been aware that his wife was an all-out tomboy in her youth?
+If you heard this wedding speech at a reception, would you feel sorry for the bride?
+Would it make the groom uneasy knowing that his wife was once an all-out tomboy?

-As the wise say, a joke can produce a chuckle or it can sting.
+As the wise say, a joke can either produce a chuckle or leave a sting.

 Think “terms of endearment.”
-A father who respects his daughter will show her only in a positive light.
-His speech, however, need not focus on the bride alone.
+A father who respects his daughter will show her in a positive light.
+His speech need not focus solely on the bride, however.
 He can include these elements:

-• Words of welcome to all, with special mention to the groom’s parents and the bridal entourage.
-If he is aware that there are people from out of town, he should thank them for making this special trip;
+• Words of welcome to everyone, with special mention to the groom’s parents and the bridal entourage.
+If there are people from out of town, he should thank them for making the special trip;

-• Praises and compliments to the groom.
-He should express the family’s satisfaction and happiness about having him as part of the family;
+• Praise and compliments to the groom.
+He should express the family’s happiness and satisfaction with having him as part of the family;

 • A quote or two would be nice.
-A popular one is that about how the parents should give roots and wings to their children.
-Roots would refer to the permanence of the family home and wings so they could go out to the world and lead their own lives.
-If a quote is called for – say as an introduction for the main speech – then every effort must be made to find unique ones that have not been used over and over again, no matter how eloquent the quote is.
-A woman once remarked that she had been to a hundred weddings in her life and she would always wager a bet that a particular quote would be uttered, and she was right 6 times out of 10.
-Be sure you include the author of the quote;
+A popular one is about how parents should give children “roots and wings”—roots to symbolize the permanence of the family home and wings so they can lead their own lives.
+If you choose a quote, make sure it’s unique and hasn’t been overused.
+A woman once remarked that she had attended a hundred weddings, and she could always predict which quote would be spoken—and she was right 6 times out of 10.
+Be sure to mention the author of the quote;

-• The conclusion of the speech takes the form of a toast when he asks everyone to raise a glass to the bride and groom and wish them love and happiness.
+• The conclusion of the speech should take the form of a toast, asking everyone to raise a glass to the bride and groom and wish them love and happiness.

 Speech by the Best Man

-The best man attracts a lot of attention in a wedding reception because he represents the groom and is supposed to have intimate knowledge about him.
-Naturally, when he delivers his speech, the guests will want to hear something light but personal about the groom: how they met, how long they’ve known each other, his quirks, his delightful traits, what he likes to eat.
-A humorous anecdote is certainly appropriate, the kind that does not brew enmity between two brothers or two best friends.
+The best man attracts a lot of attention at a wedding because he represents the groom and is expected to have intimate knowledge of him.
+Naturally, when he delivers his speech, guests will want to hear something light yet personal about the groom—how they met, how long they’ve known each other, his quirks, his delightful traits, and what he likes to eat.
+A humorous anecdote is appropriate, as long as it doesn’t create any tension between the best man and the groom.

 The best man can also propose a toast to the bride and groom at the end of his speech.